onap/vnfrqts-requirements/docs/Chapter5.rst

 OpenStack Tenant.
 As a result, they are usable only by the User that created the keypair.
-This causes a problem when a Heat template attempts to reference a keypair by name, because it assumes that the keypair was previously created by a specific OpenECOMP user ID.
+This causes a problem when a Heat template attempts to reference a keypair by name, because it assumes that the keypair was previously created by a specific ONAP user ID.

 When a keypair is assigned to a server, the SSH public-key is provisioned on the VMs at instantiation time.
 They keypair itself is not